Azure/azure-sdk-for-net/doc/Data Plane Code Generation/AzureSDKCodeGeneration_DataPlane_Quickstart.md

 - Add other client parameters in `<client-name>ClientTestEnvironment.cs`
 - Update `<client-name>ClientTest.cs`.
   - Comment-out the 'CreateClient' method, and update the new <service>Client statement.
   - remove all the template project tests, and write the tests according to the commented Test method template.
-Please refer [this](https://github.com/Azure/azure-sdk-for-net/blob/main/CONTRIBUTING.md#live-testing) to add live tests.
+Please refer [this](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/core/Azure.Core.TestFramework/README.md) to add tests.

 **Note**:
-- Before running live tests you will need to create live test resources, please refer [this](https://github.com/Azure/azure-sdk-for-net/blob/main/eng/common/TestResources/README.md) to learn more about how to manager resources and update test environment.
+- Before running live tests you will need to create live test resources, please refer to [this](https://github.com/Azure/azure-sdk-for-net/blob/main/eng/common/TestResources/README.md) to learn more about how to manage resources and update test environment.
 - `Azure.<group>.<service>` is the Azure SDK package name and `<client-name>` is a client name, C# generator will generate a client which you can find in `Azure.<group>.<service>/Generated` directory.

 **Learn more:** see the [docs](https://github.com/Azure/azure-sdk-for-net/blob/main/CONTRIBUTING.md#to-test-1) to learn more about tests.